angular-architects/ngrx-hateoas/README.md

 # NGRX Hateoas

-A library to bring hypermedia json into the ngrx signal store.
+A library to bring hypermedia json into the ngrx signal store following the HATEOAS approach.